 - Get rid of empty cardboard boxes and move wood piles away from the house.
 Cockroaches communicate through pheromones and they prefer materials that hold these scents longer.
 Wood/paper products are notorious for holding onto scents.

-If you have tried all of the above and are still finding cockroaches in your home, it may be time to contact a professional.
+If you have tried all of the above and are still finding American cockroaches or German cockroaches in your home, it may be time to contact a professional.
 Even when your home is clean and sealed, cockroaches can still find ways in!
 Contact Palmetto Exterminators today for a free estimate or to learn more about our pest extermination services.